zivyangll/git-blame.vim/README.md

 Plugin 'zivyangll/git-blame.vim'
 ```

-Default bindings
+Please setting bindings
 -----------------

-**The default leader has been changed to `<Leader>s` to avoid
-conflicts with other plugins you may have installed.** This can easily be
+** You must push the map in your vimrc to avoid conflicts with other plugins you may have installed.: **
-changed by rebinding the leader in your vimrc:

 ```vim
 nnoremap <Leader>s :<C-u>call gitblame#echo()<CR>